Skip to content

 }

-When the get_name function ends, the local variable s is destroyed, and its internal character buffer is freed.
-However, string_view still naively points to that memory.
-This is a typical use-after-free and constitutes undefined behavior (UB)—it might coincidentally work, output garbled text, run fine in debug builds but crash in release builds.
-The most terrifying outcome is "coincidentally working," because it means the bug will lie dormant for a long time before surfacing.
+When the get_view function ends, the local variable temp is destroyed, and its internal character buffer is released.
+However, sv foolishly still points to that memory.
+This is a typical use-after-free scenario and constitutes undefined behavior—it might coincidentally work, might output garbage, might work in debug builds but crash in release.
+The scariest part is "coincidentally working," because it means the bug can lie dormant for a long time before surfacing.

 Implicit temporary objects are more insidious